The Challenge

 The Outcome

-The challenge to increase pallet storage quantity was delivered successfully to the clients’
+The challenge to increase pallet storage quantity and retrieval efficiency was successfully delivered to the clients’ specifications and approval, on time, safely, and within budget.